It is always the fantasy of most ladies to bear their very own offspring.

 - The fertilized egg implants and grows in the uterus.

-In women, a number of factors can disrupt this process at any step.
+Unfortunately for some women, a couple of factors can obstruct this process at any step.
 Female infertility is caused by one or more of the factors below.

 Let’s look at some common fertility problems in women.

-This is one of the problems that results in infertility in women.
-It occurs when the egg in the ovaries fails to mature, or it can occur when the ovaries fail to release mature eggs.
-The failure of the ovarian egg to develop is also known as a premature ovarian failure.
+This is one of the issues that result in infertility in ladies.
+It happens when the egg in the ovaries fails to develop, or it can happen when the ovaries fail to discharge matured eggs.
+The disappointment of the ovarian egg to create is otherwise called premature ovarian failure.

-- If you find that you are having heavy menstrual than usual, this may be the reason.
+- On the off chance that you find that you are having heavy menstruation than expected, this might be the explanation.

-- Sometimes it may be complete absent of menstrual cycle.
+- Now and then it might be finished or missing of the menstrual cycle.

-- Other symptoms are related to breast becoming tender and experiencing bloating as well.
+- Different manifestations are identified with breast becoming tender and experiencing swelling as well.

 - Polycystic ovary syndrome (PCOS).
 PCOS causes a hormone imbalance, which affects ovulation.
 PCOS is associated with insulin resistance and obesity, abnormal hair growth on the face or body, and acne.
 It’s the most common cause of female infertility.